The Real Startup Costs Behind Gummy Supplements

 Bottom line

-The most expensive gummy mistakes usually don’t come from the idea-they come from treating moisture like an afterthought.
-If you budget early for how water will be controlled across formulation, manufacturing, packaging, and distribution, your costs become more predictable and your launch becomes far easier to scale.
+The most expensive gummy mistakes usually don't come from the idea—they come from treating moisture like an afterthought.
+Budget early for how water will be controlled across formulation, manufacturing, packaging, and distribution, and your costs become more predictable.
+Your launch becomes far easier to scale.

 If you want, you can add a short internal link to a contact or intake page using a format like Contact KorNutra to discuss gummy project planning and manufacturing readiness.